Troubleshooting: Can’t Send Photos to Android

 If you can't send photos to an Android device, check your internet connection first.
 A weak signal can mess things up.
 Next, ensure your MMS settings are correct.
 Sometimes, a simple restart of your phone can solve the problem.
 Also, make sure your messaging app is up-to-date.
 Outdated apps can cause glitches.
 If you're still having trouble, try clearing the cache of your messaging app.
 This can remove any corrupted files causing issues.
 Lastly, check if your phone's storage is full.
 If it is, free up some space.
 If none of these steps work, contact your service provider for further assistance.
 They might have specific solutions for your issue.
 Following these steps should help you get back to sending photos without a hitch.

-Why can't I send photos from my iPhone to an Android device?
+Why can't I send pictures from my iPhone to an Android?

 What should I do if my photos still won't send?